GradedJestRisk/pix-tools/README.md

 # Database

 ## Accounts
-KeypassXC database reference account created by http://github.com/1024pix/pix/blob/dev/api/db/database-builder These accounts are generic and can only be used in local development and review apps Most accounts use a default password (pix123), so combining KeePassXC with KeepassXC Browser will allow you to connect effortlessly.
+KeepassXC database reference account created by http://github.com/1024pix/pix/blob/dev/api/db/database-builder These accounts are generic and can only be used in local development and review apps Most accounts use a default password (pix123), so combining KeePassXC with KeepassXC Browser will allow you to connect effortlessly.